 - Topponcino – this is a soft quilt that is lovely to place a newborn on.
 It becomes a point of reference for them, is lovely to place baby on when they are being handled by a lot of different people and will become a special gift for a newborn.
 Ithmos Kids is your place to get your topponcino.
-There is a coupon code which you can use from 26 November 2017 for 15 days, Simone-baby-17, to receive 15% off.
-(They also have some other lovely Montessori baby materials!)
+They also have some other lovely Montessori baby materials!

 - Grasping toys – as a baby starts to grasp around 3 months, this is a lovely selection of wooden toys.
 The interlocking disks and Skwish are easy to grasp and the bell in a box makes a lovely sound too.